irinapovolotskaya/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

 * Legacy Networking (nova-network)

 When successfully copied to the Fuel Master node and installed, a new submenu will appear on the Settings tab of the Fuel web UI.
-End user will have to select a radiobutton with Use Cases described below.
+End user will have to select a radiobutton with Useк Stories described below.

 User Story 1: Generic APIC ML2 driver
 ---------------------------------------------------